bugsnag/bugsnag-react-native/issue_template.md

 - react-native-code-push version (if any):
 - cocoapods version (if any):
 - iOS/Android version(s):
-- Simulator or physical device?:
+- simulator/emulator or physical device?:
+- debug mode or production?:

 ### Additional information
 <!-- Add additional information -->